Best Bangkok Tailor Scams Guide: How to Avoid Tourist Traps

 How it works: Your tuk-tuk driver offers to take you to “the best tailor in Bangkok” for free or a discounted ride.
 He might claim his uncle owns the shop or that he gets a small fuel allowance for bringing customers.

-Why it’s a scam: Drivers receive substantial commissions (often 30-40% of your purchase) from these shops.
+Why it is a scam: Drivers receive substantial commissions (often 30 to 40 percent of your purchase) from these shops.
 To cover this cost, tailors use cheap materials and rush production.
 The driver’s incentive is volume, not your satisfaction.

-What actually happens: You’ll pay inflated prices for substandard work, and the tailor has already paid out a chunk of your money before even cutting fabric.
+What actually happens: You will pay inflated prices for substandard work, and the tailor has already paid out a chunk of your money before even cutting fabric.
+To understand what fair pricing actually looks like, see the Bangkok tailor price guide.

 The Bait-and-Switch Fabric

-Why it’s a scam: Unscrupulous tailors show premium fabric samples but substitute cheaper alternatives with similar patterns.
-Most tourists can’t tell the difference until they’re home.
+Why it is a scam: Unscrupulous tailors show premium fabric samples but substitute cheaper alternatives with similar patterns.
+Most tourists cannot tell the difference until they are home.
+For background on what to look for when evaluating fabric quality, see our guide to wool numbers which explains how Super numbers, mill labels, and fabric weight relate to actual quality.

 How to avoid it: Ask to keep a swatch of your chosen fabric, take a photo of the bolt with the fabric name visible, or request they cut your fabric while you watch.
 Legitimate tailors have no problem with this.